 There are situations which may occur in a family's life where they may benefit from additional support that cannot be provided solely by universal services.

 These can include when a child:

-- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - Is a young carer. - Is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; - Is showing early signs of abuse and/or neglect. - Is showing signs of displaying behaviour or views that are considered to be extreme. - Is frequently missing/goes missing from care or home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation and a record kept of this discussion.
-If further advice is needed or the school wishes to make a referral then they would contact the Early Help Hub.
+Is disabled and has specific additional needs.

+- Has special educational needs (whether or not they have a statutory education, health and care plan). - Is a young carer. - Is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; - Is showing early signs of abuse and/or neglect. - Is showing signs of displaying behaviour or views that are considered to be extreme. - Is frequently missing/goes missing from care or home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation

-These children are therefore more vulnerable; this School will identify who their vulnerable children are, ensuring ALL Staff and Governors know the processes to secure advice, help and support where needed.
-In the first instance a discussion should take place with the DSL
+These children are therefore more vulnerable; this academy will identify who their vulnerable children are, ensuring ALL Staff and Hub Councilors know the processes to secure advice, help and support where needed.
+In the first instance a discussion should take place with the DSL and a record kept of this discussion.
+If further advice is needed or the academy wishes to make a referral then they would contact the Early Help Hub.

-The school will support other agencies and professionals if an early help assessment is considered appropriate and may act as the lead professional in certain circumstances.
+The academy will support other agencies and professionals if an early help assessment is considered appropriate and may act as the lead professional in certain circumstances.

 Additional guidance can also be accessed by using the CIOS SCP multi agency threshold document.
 Within Cornwall, the Early Help Hub is the first point of contact when considering additional support for children and their families